 Jack Joseph, and Morton Mandel Building

-Email your nomination letter to Sharon Socher at firstname.lastname@example.org.
+Email your nomination letter to Tami Caplan at firstname.lastname@example.org

 - Submit your nomination online

-The recipient is honored at an invitation-only dinner (for Federation officers, life trustees and executive committee) preceding the Federation’s annual meeting.
+The recipient is honored at an invitation-only dinner (for Federation officers and life trustees) preceding the Federation’s annual meeting.
 The award presented at the annual meeting includes a hand-calligraphied, framed plaque with the citation and a grant from the Federation to a charitable cause of the recipient’s choosing.